 The massing and scale of the new building offers the school significant facilities whilst maintaining a close relationship to the surrounding buildings.
 The main materials for the external cladding are mixed-red brick and timber, creating a contemporary feel that is also in keeping with the surroundings.

-The scheme has been developed to meet long term goals including high energy efficiency, air tightness and low maintenance, provided through the design of the envelope and cladding systems.
-The building was strategically built on an existing brown field site, and takes maximum advantage of sunlight, using PV panels and maximising natural daylight.
+Strategically built on an existing brown field site, the scheme takes maximum advantage of sunlight, using PV panels and maximising natural daylight.

 The Britten Building will enhance facilities for Music and socialising for the School and the wider north Norfolk community.
 The performance space and recording facilities are of the highest quality available and we will hope that as many people as possible are inspired to use them.